Vesarlii/space-game/README.md

 ## Bunny on Cloud: Mission Love in Space
 This is an extremely simple and enjoyable 2D game that focuses on a single level full of charm and joy.
-Players take on the role of a cute bunny traveling through space, shooting colorful carrots into hearts to heal them and restore love.
+Players take on the role of a cute bunny traveling through space, shooting colorful carrots into hearts to heal them and restore love :heart:

 ### Note:

-The initial code and some elements of the project are based on this tutorial: [Tutorial Link](https://www.youtube.com/playlist?list=PLDyH9Tk5ZdFzEu_izyqgPFtHJJXkc79no).
+The initial code and some elements of the project are based on this tutorial: [Tutorial](https://www.youtube.com/playlist?list=PLDyH9Tk5ZdFzEu_izyqgPFtHJJXkc79no).
 All rules and copyrights regarding these excerpts belong to their author.
 I would like to extend my sincere thanks to Ansimuz for providing this tutorial and enabling learning.

 ### Running the Project using Live Server